lukecav/awesome-wp-speed-up/README.md

 * [Wrk](https://github.com/wg/wrk) - Wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
 It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.
 * [Boom2](https://github.com/tarekziade/boom2) - Like Boom, but based on Molotov.
 * [Vegeta](https://github.com/tsenart/vegeta) - Vegeta is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
 It can be used both as a command line utility and a library.

+## New Relic Plugins
+* [New Relic Reporting for WordPress](https://wordpress.org/plugins/wp-newrelic/) - New Relic APM reports for WordPress
+* [New Relic Browser by rtCamp](https://wordpress.org/plugins/rt-newrelic-browser/) - New Relic Browser Monitoring plugin.

 ## NGNIX Configs
 * [Browser caching rules for NGNIX and expire headers](https://gist.github.com/matthewjackowski/062be03b41a68edbadfc) - Browser caching rules for NGNIX and expire headers being set.